NBISweden/SMS_6278_NG-Larsson/local_blast.md

 View the result (`blast_output.html`) with a web browser.

-Normally, one want to read ("parse") the output with program code for further downstream analyses.
+Normally, you read ("parse") the output with some code for further downstream analyses.
 Then having the output as a table (instead of html) is more convenient:

     $ blastp -db UP000000589_10090.fasta -query rand.faa -out blast_output.tab -outfmt 7